i18next/react-i18next-gitbook/guides/extracting-translations.md

 ## 1\) Adding new strings manually

-Why for sure this is the last efficient method for adding new translations we know a lot of projects doing this.
+While for sure this is the least efficient method for adding new translations, we know a lot of projects doing this.
 There is actually nothing wrong with it beside being some extra work developers could avoid.

 ## 2\) Using an extraction tool